jared-burleson/delphes_EIC/README.md

 Once this line is commented out, the trimmed_jet can be analyzed for pieces and have substructure that contains clustering of more than one individual constituent.

+UPDATE: On 07/22/2020 DELPHES accepted the pull request addressing the issue with FastJetFinder.cc and the trimming section.
+If downloading DELPHES straight from the github after the date, the above issue should be fixed.

 ## Running Monte Carlo Production

 The following command line will run these options: